LeoJavaAI/PM/README.md

-# List of Tutorials/Guides and articles on Product Management
+## List of Tutorials/Guides and Articles on Product Management

 [The Prototype Mindset](https://medium.com/galleys/the-prototype-mindset-396c979a356f#.ob43lidrq)